milesrack/xmrig-tool/README.md

 # XMRig Tool
-Run XMRig miner as a systemd service
+A systemd service for the XMRig miner.

 ## Installation
 ```